h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

   - ``eigen`` or ``Eigen``: *k* columns per categorical feature, keeping projections of one-hot-encoded matrix onto *k*-dim eigen space only
   - ``label_encoder`` or ``LabelEncoder``:  Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)
   - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
 This is useful in GBM/DRF, for example, when you have more levels than ``nbins_cats``, and where the top level splits now have a chance at separating the data with a split.
 Note that this requires a specified response column.

--  `calibrate_model <algo-params/calibrate_model.html>`__: Use Platt scaling to calculate calibrated class probabilities.
-Defaults to False.

--  `calibration_frame <algo-params/calibration_frame.html>`__: Specifies the frame to be used for Platt scaling.

--  **verbose**: Print scoring history to the console.
-For Uplift DRF, metrics are per tree.
-This option is defaults to false (not enabled).

--  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 -  `check_constant_response <algo-params/check_constant_response.html>`__: Check if the response column is a constant value.
 If enabled (default), then an exception is thrown if the response column is a constant value.
 If disabled, then the model will train regardless of the response column being a constant value or not.
 This option is defaults to false (not enabled).